architecture-building-systems/CityEnergyAnalyst/cea/databases/systems/system_references.rst

 Data about technology operation and cost of energy supply systems are stored in ``..cea/databases/systems/supply_systems.xls``.
 This document provides references of information in the spreadsheet.
+All costs are recorded using a constant currency ($USD in 2015), a guide on converting the cost into $USD-2015 is presented in the session "Constant Currency".

 +-----------------+--------------------------------------------------------------------------+